Milford, New Hampshire: Geography

+Milford is in southern New Hampshire and south-central Hillsborough County.
+It is 20 mi southwest of Manchester, the largest city in the state, and 14 mi northwest of Nashua.

 According to the United States Census Bureau, the town has a total area of 66.0 km2, of which 65.8 sqkm are land and 0.1 sqkm are water, comprising 0.22% of the town.
-Milford is drained by the Souhegan River, an east-flowing tributary of the Merrimack River.
-The southwest part of town is drained by Mitchell Brook and Spaulding Brook, which flow south into Brookline and are part of the Nashua River watershed, another tributary of the Merrimack.
+Milford is drained by the Souhegan River, an eastward-flowing tributary of the Merrimack River.
+The southwestern part of town is drained by Mitchell Brook and Spaulding Brook, which flow south into Brookline and are part of the Nashua River watershed, another tributary of the Merrimack.
 The town's highest point is near its western border, on the summit of Boynton Hill, at 814 ft above sea level.